Learn more about the cost to end homelessness in America, and get statistics about the problems unhoused populations face.

 According to the Department of Housing and Urban Development, it would cost $20 billion to end homelessness in the United States.
 That is a big number, yes, but let’s put it into perspective:

-Americans spend $19 billion a year on unplugged appliances.
+Americans spend $19 billion a year on appliances that aren’t unplugged.

 Americans spend more than $35 billion a year on gym memberships.